 Data-Driven Sustainable Farming

-For example, intensive manpower can be replaced by automatized modes of monitoring and maintenance.
-The benefits are two-fold: farmers are able to detect irrigation necessities based on weather forecast, irrigation detection, moisture, etc. while detecting defaults in the irrigation system.
-This avoids time consuming checking of the systems on the field and for potential loss of crops.
+For example, recurrent tasks on the field can be replaced by automatized modes of monitoring and maintenance.
+The benefits are two-fold: farmers are able to detect irrigation necessities based on weather recording and forecast, plant estimated needs , soil moisture, etc. while detecting defaults in the irrigation system.
+This avoids time consuming checking of the systems on the field, it optimizes efficiency of irrigation and avoids potential loss of crops.

 Farmers can better monitor animal conditions, such as body temperature, estrus, disease, productivity, location as well as better prevent the loss or theft of livestock.